 Foundation appeared to be in overall satisfactory condition.
 Foundation walls were covered/partially covered with paneling/drywall/insulation and were not visible.
 No representation can be made to the conditions of the covered/partially covered walls.
 Floor appeared to be in overall satisfactory condition.
 No active seepage visible at the time of the inspection.
+Thermal imaging scans of all the accessible basement exterior walls did not reveal any signs of moisture present.
 No representation can be made to future leaking of the basement walls.
+A handrailing is needed for the lower basement stairwell for safety.